Correlation between religiosity, family functioning, and factors associated with substance use among secondary school students in high-risk areas

-Substance use in adolescents poses a complex societal challenge that undermines nation-building and socioeconomic growth.
-Religiosity refers to a person’s religious beliefs, habits, and involvement in religious activities.
-Family functioning refers to the overall health and operation of a family unit, which includes communication, emotional bonding, support, roles, and behavioral control.
-Both aspects play a significant impact in determining substance use in adolescents.
-This study is to assess the correlation between religiosity, and family functioning, and to determine factors associated with substance use among adolescents in secondary schools in high-risk areas.
+Substance use in adolescents poses a complex societal challenge, undermining nation-building and socioeconomic growth.
+Religiosity encompasses a person’s religious beliefs, habits, and involvement in spiritual activities.
+Family functioning refers to a family unit’s overall health and operation, including communication, emotional bonding, support, roles, and behavioral control.
+Both aspects are pivotal in determining substance use in adolescents.
+This study assesses the association between religiosity and family functioning and determines factors concerning substance use among adolescents in secondary schools in high-risk areas.

 Methods

-A cross-sectional study was conducted among 312 adolescents from selected secondary schools in substance use hotspot areas in Northern Malaysia.
-Alcohol, Smoking, and Substance Involvement Screening Tool-Lite (ASSIST-Lite), Family Adaptation and Cohesion Scale version IV (FACES-IV), and Hatta Islamic Religiosity Scale (HIRS) were used as instruments.
+A cross-sectional study was conducted with 312 adolescents from selected secondary schools in substance use hotspot areas in Northern Malaysia.
+The tools used were Alcohol, Smoking, and Substance Involvement Screening Tool-Lite (ASSIST-Lite), Family Adaptation and Cohesion Scale version IV (FACES-IV), and Hatta Islamic Religiosity Scale (HIRS).

 Results